x8699876/FastCopy/README.md

 * A very handy tool for copying or backup a large set of directories and files, recursively, i.e. all the sub directories under will be copied over to the target.
 Support all the hidden and system files, long file names, file names of all languages.
 * Fast!
 Use multiple workers to copy from/to the SSD drives.
 * Support mounted external drives on Mac.
-* Drive speed tester/Benchmark tool.
+* A Drive speed tester/Benchmark tool.
+The fastcopy reports real life file copying speed for various file size groups.
+You will notice the transfering speed of large files and smaller files are quite different.
+Used in combination with the synthetic drive benchmark tools such as the CrystalDiskMark and Anvil's Storage Utilities, you'll have a better picture of your system's performance.
 * Cross platform support: Windows, MacOS, Unix/Linux where JRE is supported.